-- The Crown -Will No One Tell 'The Crown' That Dominic West Looks Nothing Like Prince Charles?
+- TV News -Will No One Tell 'The Crown' That Dominic West Looks Nothing Like Prince Charles?

 In screen adaptations of Princess Diana's life, Prince Charles doesn't come out looking very good when it comes to his behavior.
 But what about when it comes to his actual looks?
 Oftentimes, the actors cast to play Prince Charles are suaver than the real-life royal.
 Take for instance the latest photos of Dominic West as Prince Charles in The Crown.
 While recreating a 1991 holiday to Italy with Elizabeth Debicki's Princess Diana for Season 5, West's Prince Charles is simply too tall, dark, and handsome for the part.
 Am I biased because of my deep love for West that was established even pre-The Wire with roles like Lysander in A Midsummer Night's Dream and Jasper in 28 Days?
 You bet I am.
 But West isn't the only actor who's been too debonair to play Prince Charles.